AGN accretion and black hole growth across compact and extended galaxy evolution phases: Discussion and interpretation

 In Figure~\ref{fig:avBHAR} we compare with the \citet{ni_revealing_2021} results.
 To enable a direct comparison, we measure $p(\LX)$ for star-forming galaxies at a given redshift divided into bins of absolute \sigone (cf. our relative measure of compactness adopted in Section~\ref{sec:refined}).
 We extract mean X-ray luminosities, $\langle \LX \rangle$, by averaging over these distributions and, following \citet{ni_revealing_2021}, convert these to sample-averaged black hole accretion rates,

 where we assume a typical X-ray to bolometric correction factor of $k_\mathrm{bol}=20$ and a radiative efficiency of $\epsilon=0.1$.
 The left panel of Figure~\ref{fig:avBHAR} shows our estimates of $\langle \mathrm{BHAR} \rangle$ in star-forming galaxies as a function of \sigone for our two broader redshift bins, compared to the correlations measured by \citet{ni_revealing_2021} at comparable redshifts (as well as a lower redshift bin at $z<0.8$).
-While our results are broadly consistent with the trend found by \citet{ni_revealing_2021}, our measurements indicate a flatter slope.
+While our measurements do show an increase in $\langle \mathrm{BHAR} \rangle$ with increasing \sigone, we find a significantly flatter slope compared to \citet{ni_revealing_2021}.
 This is likely due to our correction for the AGN contribution to the optical/IR light, which can assign centrally-concentrated blue light to an AGN and thus correctly reveal more extended underlying host emission, shifting some sources to lower \sigone (see top panels of Figure~\ref{fig:change_in_class}).
-Such corrections were not applied by \citet{ni_revealing_2021} which, as shown here (see Figures~\ref{fig:fagn_checks} and \ref{fig:fagn_vs_classl}), can lead to an overestimate of AGN activity in cSF galaxies.
+Such corrections were not applied by \citet{ni_revealing_2021} which, as shown here (see Figure~ \ref{fig:fagn_vs_classl} and Appendix~\ref{sec:galonly_vs_best}), can lead to an overestimate of AGN activity in cSF galaxies.